Pinakol: In the 20th and 21st century

 Pinakol once featured in the sets of Malaysian stamps.
 During the royal visit by Duke of Cambridge Prince William and wife Catherine Middleton to Sabah in 2012, both of them were seen wearing dual-coloured beaded jewellery of pinakol after touching down at the Kota Kinabalu International Airport.
 The design of pinakol is among the submission design for the 25th anniversary of IKEA for the year of 2021 in Malaysia.
 During the preparation for the 2022 Asian Games, the Geely-PROTON took initiative by collecting Malaysia's cultural crafts to be contributed to the Asian Games Museum in Hangzhou, China.
 Among the collected crafts are the Rungus beaded pinakol necklace.
+During the visit by the US ambassador Edgard Kagan and his wife to Sarawak and Sabah on 14 June 2024, both were seen wearing the pinakol beadwork.